AGRINFO AGRINFO logo

 • All packaging must be recyclable.
 Plastic packaging must contain minimum amounts of recycled plastic, packaging must be minimised, and contaminants must be reduced.
 Producers of recycled plastic in non-EU countries must produce it in a way that is equivalent to EU standards on collection of plastic and environmental emissions.

-EU reaches agreement on new packaging rules
+EU publishes new packaging rules

-Compromise agreement on a Proposal for a regulation of the European Parliament and of the Council on packaging and packaging waste, amending Regulation (EU) 2019/1020 and Directive (EU) 2019/904, and repealing Directive 94/62/EC
+Regulation (EU) 2025/40 of the European Parliament and of the Council of 19 December 2024 on packaging and packaging waste, amending Regulation (EU) 2019/1020 and Directive (EU) 2019/904, and repealing Directive 94/62/EC

 Update